 Computational Tools, built in python and rust, that enable the wave-function modeling of all aspects of subatomic particle and photon systems.

 An open source software package that could be used to set up and solve various problems in physics, such as charge distribution in dielectrics, heat transfer, and wave propagation.

 As part of the ongoing work to determine the correct mathematical framework for describing physical phenomena, we have been developing several software based tools to aid in the computation and visualisation of results.
-This work is being lead by Innes Anderson-Morrison and currently comprises of the two software libraries listed below and supporting programs / scripts built using them.
+This work is being lead by Innes Anderson-Morrison and currently comprises of two software libraries supporting programs / scripts built using them.